David Carradine: Personal life and death

-Shortly after being drafted into the U.S. Army in 1960, Carradine proposed to Donna Lee Becht (born September 26, 1937), whom he had met when they were students at Oakland High School; they married on Christmas Day that year.
+Shortly after being drafted into the U.S. Army in 1960, Carradine proposed to Donna Lee Becht whom he had met when they were students at Oakland High School; they married on Christmas Day that year.
 She lived with him off-base when he was stationed at Fort Eustis in Virginia.
-In April 1962, she gave birth to their daughter Calista.
+She gave birth to their daughter who became an actress..
 After Carradine's discharge, the family lived in New York while Carradine established his acting career, appearing on Broadway in The Deputy and Royal Hunt of the Sun.
 The marriage dissolved in 1968, whereupon Carradine left New York and headed back to California to continue his television and film careers.

 In 1968, Carradine met actress Barbara Hershey while the two of them were working on Heaven with a Gun.
 The pair lived together until 1975.
 They appeared in other films together, including Martin Scorsese's Boxcar Bertha.
 In 1972, they appeared together in a nude Playboy spread, recreating some sex scenes from Boxcar Bertha.
-That year, Hershey gave birth to their son, Free (who, when aged nine, changed his name to Tom, much to his father's chagrin).
+That year, Hershey gave birth to their son.
 The couple's relationship fell apart around the time of Carradine's 1974 burglary arrest, when Carradine began an affair with Season Hubley, who had guest-starred on Kung Fu.
 Carradine was engaged to Hubley for a time, but they never married.

 In February 1977, Carradine married his second wife Linda (née Linda Anne Gilbert) in a civil ceremony in Munich, Germany, after filming The Serpent's Egg.
 Gilbert was previously married to Roger McGuinn of The Byrds.
-Their daughter, Kansas, was born in 1978.
+They had a daughter.
 Carradine's second marriage ended in divorce, as did the two that followed: he was married to Gail Jensen from 1986 to 1997, and to Marina Anderson from 1998 to 2001.

-On December 26, 2004, Carradine married his fifth wife, widow Annie Bierman (née Anne Kirstie Fraser; born December 21, 1960) at the seaside Malibu home of his friend Michael Madsen.
+On December 26, 2004, Carradine married his fifth wife, widow Annie Bierman (née Anne Kirstie Fraser; born in 1960) at the seaside Malibu home of his friend Michael Madsen.
 Vicki Roberts, his attorney and a longtime friend of his wife's, performed the ceremony.
-With this marriage he acquired three stepdaughters, Amanda Eckelberry (born 1989), Madeleine Rose (born 1995), and Olivia Juliette (born 1998) as well as a stepson, actor Max Richard Carradine (born 1998).
+With this marriage he acquired three stepdaughters as well as a stepson.
 In one of his final interviews, Carradine stated that at 71, he was still "in excellent shape", attributing it to a good diet and having a youthful circle of friends.
 "Everybody that I know is at least 10 or 20 years younger than I am.
 My wife Annie is 24 years younger than I am.
 My daughter asks why I don't hang with women my age and I say, 'Most of the women my age are a lot older than me!